 Students are taught and practice electrical rough-in methods, while emphasizing safe working methods and compliance with Electrical Codes and trade standards.

-ECONMT 168 INSTALLATION OF ELECTRICAL WIRING (2) Lab: 6 hours
+ECONMT 168 INSTALLATION OF ELECTRICAL WIRING (2)

 Students learn to, and practice, calculating and laying out interior electrical conduit and cable wiring systems, followed by practical installations, including rough-in and finishing techniques.